erikpukinskis/onnemi-4211/README.md

 - Switches, addresses, hashes, application structure, all must be written in function calls, not keys in a config file.

-- (If you are using a Makefile, it better be because your whole app is written in Make.
-If you have a Webpack config, your whole site is written inside your webpack.config.js)
+- (if you are using a Makefile, it better be because your whole app is written in make .... if you have a Webpack config, your whole site is written inside your webpack.config.js)

 ### N — No Build